r-andy79/shopping-helper/README.md

 Third Milestone Project - Data-Centric Development - Code Institute

 The aim of Shopping Helper application is to help managing household's food supplies and optimize groceries shopping.
 Application consists of two main sections: Supplies Inventory and a Shopping List.
 User can add products to the inventory, specifying their name, category and quantity.
 If the amount of a certain product is set to 'low' or 'none', the item will appear on a Shopping list.
 User can also add new categories and edit them.
 I don't like preparing shopping lists, as I always forget to put something on it or I end up buying products that I already have, but I don't remember about that fact.
 The goal of the application is to prevent 'overbuying' products and waste less food.
 This can be achieved by keeping the information in the database up-to-date.
+Once the products are input in the database, they can be updated 'on-the-go' as they are being consumed.
+This can save us time, as we don't have to prepare shopping lists every time we go shopping, but they are being created incrementally.
+I wanted to build an application that would be useful to me in my everyday life and help me to save time and waste less food.

 Table of contents:
 - [Overview](#shopping-helper-application)